realdecoy/rdvue/README.md

-    create-project   -  Scaffold a new rdvue project add:<feature>    -  Add a feature to a project plugin:<library> -  Inject a utility to extend project functionality
+    create-project   -  Scaffold a new rdvue project add:<feature>    -  Add a feature to a project plugin:<library> -  Inject a utility to extend project functionality upgrade          -  Specify the rdvue template version for a project

 Features:          -  Utilities to create repeatable project elements
     component        -  add a new Component module